ucdavis-bioinformatics-training/2018-May-Microbial-Community-Analysis-Workshop_UCB/monday/installing_software.md

 	flash2 -h

-To verify RDP use
+To verify RDP and dbcAmplicons use

 	java -jar $RDP_PATH/classifier.jar classify
 	dbcAmplicons -h

-You can check the current version of everything with, we usually save the output of this in the project file to remind ourselves which versions were run.
+You can check the current version of everything with

 	dbcVersionReport.sh

-You can test the dbcAmplicons installation buy running the script test_dbAmplicons.sh, in the tests folder.
+We usually save the output of this in the project file to remind ourselves which versions of software were run for that project.

 If for some reason installation failed you can extract a copy from the workshop share